 The original design of this outstanding Japanese dress watch series, the Bambino Version 1, comes with all the aesthetic features that helped propel the watch brand’s reputation.

-When it comes to the Bambino V1 style, it is all about a class and simplicity, as can be seen with the silver and gold-tone models, lack of numerals and simple indices and markings.
+When it comes to the Bambino V1 style, it is all about class and simplicity, as can be seen with the silver and gold-tone models, lack of numerals, and simple indices and markings.